NAThompson/DifferentiableRaytracing/README.md

 And numerical imprecision might mean your $$t = t_{\min} + \epsilon$$ solution is essentially the *same* as your $$t = t_{\min}$$ solution.

-This generates a visual artefact known as [shadow acne](https://digitalrune.github.io/DigitalRune-Documentation/html/3f4d959e-9c98-4a97-8d85-7a73c26145d7.htm).
+This generates a visual artifact known as [shadow acne](https://digitalrune.github.io/DigitalRune-Documentation/html/3f4d959e-9c98-4a97-8d85-7a73c26145d7.htm).

 ![left](figures/shadow_acne.jpg)